coreos/locksmith/README.md

 Key: `coreos.com/updateengine/rebootlock/semaphore`

-The semaphore is a json document that describes a simple semaphore that clients swap to take the lock.
+The semaphore is a json document describing a simple semaphore that clients swap to take the lock.
 When it is first created it will be initialized like so:

 ```json
 {